mbaradad/mbaradad.github.io/_pages/about.md

 <div class="intro">
 <p align="justify">
-I am Manel Baradad Jurjo, 5th year PhD student at MIT under the supervision of
+I am Manel Baradad Jurjo, 6th year PhD student at MIT under the supervision of
 <a href="http://web.mit.edu/torralba/www/">Prof. Antonio Torralba</a>.
 I currently work in representation learning and 3D scene understanding, but I am also interested in computational photography and graphics.
 Before coming to MIT, I did my undergrad at <a href="https://cfis.upc.edu/en">CFIS-UPC</a>, where I was fortunate to work in the Image Processing Group under the supervision of
 <a href="https://imatge.upc.edu/web/people/xavier-giro">Prof. Xavier Giró-i-Nieto</a>.

+<br><br>
+<b>I'm looking for full-time industry opportunities starting June-September 2024.</b> You can contact me at: mbaradad at mit dot edu.

 </p>
 </div>